Hebron Orchestra

 The Directors

-Prior to serving at Hebron, Mr. Cautivar taught at Killian Middle School, a Hebron feeder school.
+Prior to serving at Hebron, Mr. Cautivar taught at Killian Middle School, one of Hebron’s proud feeder schools.
 In his final year at KMS, the varsity orchestra earned a Sweepstakes rating at UIL performing a 5A Varsity High School program, for the first and only time in LISD Orchestra history.

-Mr. Cautivar enjoys several genres of music, and even more โ sharing the joy of music with students.
-In his free time he enjoys cooking and dining, watching and playing basketball, and numerous hobbies.
+Mr. Cautivar enjoys several genres of music, and even more – sharing the joy of music with students.
+In his free time he enjoys cooking and dining, watching and playing basketball, and taking his newly adopted pitbull Turtle Latte on runs at the lake.